Frequently Asked Admissions Questions

 Q: What type of student are you looking to admit?

-A: We are seeking students who are interested in growing in their faith, preparing themselves to be accepted to colleges and universities of their choice, being equipped for a vocation, and involved in community service.
+A: We are seeking students who are interested in growing in their faith, preparing themselves to be accepted to colleges and universities of their choice, being equipped for a vocation, and being involved in community service.

 Q: What is Early Admissions?